 Today’s District has come a long way from servicing the original ten acre plots to now covering approximately eight square miles with a population of over 38,000.
-The District currently employs 26 full time employees with the responsibilities of providing water treatment and delivery, administration, financial services, engineering, field operations, maintenance services, water efficiency and public information services to the District’s customers.
+The District currently employs trained staff with the responsibilities of providing water treatment and delivery, administration, financial services, engineering, field operations, maintenance services, water efficiency and public information services to the District’s customers.

 Since its formation, the District has used several water supply diversions off the American River which have been modified and improved to become the current infiltration diversions feeding the Bajamont Water Treatment Plant (the main source of water supply for District customers).
 Groundwater was also developed by the District prior to World War II as part of a balanced conjunctive use portfolio management strategy and continues today with the District maintaining 8 groundwater wells.
 The District maintains over 154 miles of water lines and supplies an average of 2,940 million gallons of water annually to its customers.